Miracle-Discord-Bot/Miracle-Bot-first/README.md

 No ONE BUT DISCORD USER TG | Devansh#5613 Can Self Host The But But it must only be in his server (press the link)

+  DM AgentDeath.#6768 And Miracle Bot Creator#0890 On discord to get perms to host this bot